Thursday, May 15, 2025

 I used to live in the Wirral in a block of flats called Barncroft.
 It used to have a big garden but they built a new block of flats there.
 What annoyed me is that they filled in an old pond and they cut down more trees than they needed to.
 The pond was nowhere near to where the new building is.
 There was absolutely no need to fill it in.

-Although there is an enormous area of south-facing roof space, there are no solar panels.
+Although there is an enormous area of south-facing roof space on the new building, there are no solar panels.

 Someone did an ecological survey and decided the pond no longer existed.
 If they had come back in the winter or spring, or if they had asked one of the tenants, they would have known that it is a seasonal pond.
 I consulted an expert, she said try to get them to dig a new pond.
 I tried that, they (Magenta Living) refused.

 Below are some of my favourite photographs of the Barncroft pond.
 They are all from 2018.
 The plants poking through the surface are Yellow Flag Iris (Iris pseudacorus).
-There used to be frogs, hedgehogs, Poplar Hawk Moths and bats too.
+In the garden there were frogs, hedgehogs, Poplar Hawk Moths and bats too.
 When I first moved there ducks nested on the pond.

 Does this look like a 'Dried up pond' to you?
 Barncroft is in Larchwood Close in Heswall.
 There used to be two ponds there, near Pensby Hall.
 The Eastern one had gone by 1969.
 One or both of the ponds was known locally as 'Dead Man's Dip' after a young man committed suicide there (Phil Andrews).